Water Softener Buying Guide

 Understanding Water Hardness

 Before purchasing a water softener, it's important to understand your water hardness level.
 Water hardness is measured in grains per gallon (GPG) or parts per million (PPM).
 You can test your water using a home testing kit or contact your local water provider for information.
+If you notice signs of hard water such as white spots on fixtures or dry skin, your water likely has high hardness.

 Types of Water Softeners